ARC-LTER/UnispecR/README.md

 3. Visualizations : shiny application built to explore the ArcticLTER unispec record (2009-present)

-4. UnispecInvestigations : mainly code from 2019, including:
+4. Investigations : mainly code from 2019, with the following
 - spectral_instrument_comparison: campaign to assess whether NDVI was the same across instruments for the Unispec-SC, Unispec-DC, ASD, RapidSCAN, and Greenseeker
 - plot heterogeneity: comparing 5 or 10 measurements per plot
 - seasonal trends: